Misery7100/InfluenceCalculations/README.md

 **Notes**

-- There no eigenvalues calculations because calculated eigenvalues just converges (in limit) to scale parameter and it doesn't make sense to calculate them
+- There no eigenvalues calculations because calculated eigenvalues just converges (in limit) to scale parameter and it doesn't make sense to calculate them;
+- Added some improvements such as sumup gradients calculation to speed up a process.

 ## `prepare_data.py`
 This script make initial data processing.
 It takes photos from their directories and create archive with labeled arrays by them classes from these photos.